 Toyoda Iron Works Co.
 Ltd. (TIW) is a tier-one Japanese auto parts supplier.
-They have manufacturing operations in 13 plants all over the world.
+It has manufacturing operations in 13 plants all over the world.

 TIW needed to increase productivity and quality.
 The solution it identified was an initiation that made the 3D model the master and not 2D drawings.